bobeobibo/ResistoViper/README.md

 - Bedtools (our version: 2.31.1)
 - MetaPhlan (our version: 4.0.0)

-All of these instruments can be installed with bioconda
+All of these instruments can be installed with bioconda.
+Also see workflow/envs/environment.yml

 You will also need the databases:
 - Human genome in .fasta format (masked hg19, preferably)